 States and the Northern Territory (NT) maintain a titles administrator role in state/NT waters.

-NOPTA's offices are in Perth and Melbourne.
+NOPTA's offices are located in Perth and Melbourne.

 The Productivity Commission (PC) 'Review of Regulatory Burden on the Upstream Petroleum (Oil & Gas) Sector' (April 2009) identified significant unnecessary regulatory burden on the sector.